Security and Resilience (Cyber and Physical)

 Public-Private Partnerships

-APPA works closely with DOE on a number of fronts.
-Notably, APPA has been awarded three grants since 2016 to help strengthen the cybersecurity posture of public power utilities.
-Most recently, in September 2022, DOE’s Office of Cybersecurity, Energy Security, and Emergency Response (CESER) awarded APPA a grant of $15 million over a three-year period to facilitate the adoption and deployment of industrial control systems cybersecurity technologies for municipal utilities.
-This builds off an existing $6 million, three-year cooperative agreement (awarded in 2020) to develop and deploy cyber and cyber-physical solutions for public power utilities, and a previous three-year cooperative agreement (awarded in 2016) to assist small- and medium-sized public power utilities with cyber risk assessment and cybersecurity training.
+APPA works closely with DOE on several fronts.
+Notably, APPA has been awarded four grants since 2016 to help strengthen the cybersecurity posture of public power utilities.
+APPA is currently executing a grant of $15 million over five years from DOE’s Office of Cybersecurity, Energy Security, and Emergency Response (CESER) to facilitate the adoption and deployment of industrial control systems cybersecurity technologies for municipal utilities.
+This builds off an existing $6 million, five-year cooperative agreement (awarded in 2020) to develop and deploy cyber and cyber-physical solutions for public power utilities), and a previous three-year cooperative agreement (awarded in 2016) to assist small- and medium-sized public power utilities with cyber risk assessment and cybersecurity training.

 “Defense-in-Depth” and Sector-Wide Preparation Exercises